andresmaopal/data-lake-staging-engine/README.md

 **NOTE:** Do not use "Object Created (All)" as a trigger - Staging-Catalog-Engine copies new files when it adds their metadata, so a trigger on All will cause the staging process to begin again after the copy.

+### 3.2 Add a Lambda Layer to the CopyFileFromRawToStaging Lambda

+As this solutions moves each triggered file to a partitioned folder (on Raw) and makes a parquet copy (on Staging.
+An external Python library is required, so for this solution we are going to use (AWS Data Wrangler: https://github.com/awslabs/aws-data-wrangler/ ) that is a data utility belt with several ETL functions.

+In order to do that we need to create a (Lambda Layer: https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) to attach it into the CopyFileFromRawToStaging Lambda.
+Go to this (link: https://github.com/awslabs/aws-data-wrangler/releases/download/0.0.23/awswrangler-layer-0.0.23-py3.6.zip) download the .zip file and uploaded to a temporal S3 bucket.

 Congratulations!
 The Staging engine is now fully provisioned!
 Now let's configure a datasource and add some data.

 ## 4. Configure a sample data source and add data